golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/testing-golem-image.md

 curl -sSf https://join.golem.network/as-provider | bash -
 ```

-After using the installer your runtime binaries should be present under `~/.local/lib/yagna/plugins` (again, we're assuming Linux as it's the only supported platform for `ya-runtime-dbg` for now).
+After using the installer, your runtime binaries should be present under `~/.local/lib/yagna/plugins` (again, we're assuming Linux as it's the only supported platform for `ya-runtime-dbg` for now).

 Alternatively, you can download a runtime package manually from its releases page (e.g. [VM runtime](https://github.com/golemfactory/ya-runtime-vm/releases)).